-Spousal Old-Age Benefits Plan details 1992-2022 †
+Survivor Old-Age Benefits Plan details 1992-2022 †

-Benefits to living spouses with limited or no entitlement to old-age benefits based on their own earnings record are provided by the Old-Age, Survivors, and Disability Insurance (OASDI) system, also referred to as "Social Security."
+Benefits to surviving spouses with limited or no entitlement to old-age benefits based on their own earnings record are provided by the Old-Age, Survivors, and Disability Insurance (OASDI) system, also referred to as "Social Security."
 This system is administered by the US Social Security Administration.
 OASDI provides insured US workers and their families with benefits after meeting age and contribution requirements.
-The old-age spousal benefit is based on a working spouse's best 35 contribution years, pays a benefit in proportion to lifetime earnings that is higher for low income earners (i.e., it is progressive benefit), and permanently increases benefits for delaying their start past the earliest eligibility age, which is age 62.
-Spousal benefits may be reduced or eliminated based on the beneficiary's entitlement to old-age benefits from their own earnings record.
-The design of OASDI has been stable since 1983, with a minor reform in 2000 that restructured benefit payments if a beneficiary continues to work and a minor reform in 2015 limiting the ability of beneficiaries to strategically apply for own and spousal benefits so as to maximize their lifetime benefits.
+The old-age survivor benefit is based on a deceased spouse's contribution history, pays a benefit in proportion to lifetime earnings that is higher for low income earners (i.e., it is progressive benefit), and permanently increases benefits for delaying their start past the earliest eligibility age, which is age 60.
+Survivor benefits may be reduced or eliminated based on the beneficiary's entitlement to old-age benefits from their own earnings record.
+The design of OASDI has been stable since 1983, with a minor reform in 2000 that restructured benefit payments if a beneficiary continues to work.